-Uncertainties Effect if actual results differ Comments on uncertainty oncertainties from assumptions comments on uncertainty Property, plant & equipment Land and buildings are valued by a RICS registered valuer sufficiently frequently to ensure that their carrying amount is not materially different from their current / fair value at the year-end.
-Because of the COVID-19 pandemic, the Council's valuer has been able to attach less weight to previous market evidence to inform opinions of value as at 31 March 2020.
-The Council's valuer is therefore reporting 'material valuation uncertainty' as per VSP 3 and VPGA of the RICS Red Book Global in relation to 31 March 2020 values.
-Consequently, less certainty, and a higher degree of caution, is attached to such valuations than would normally be the case.
-A reduction in the value of operational land and buildings would result in a reduction to the Revaluation Reserve and / or a loss being recorded in the Comprehensive Income and Expenditure Statement.
-Conversely, an increase in values would increase the Revaluation Reserve and / or reverse any downward revaluations previously charged to the Comprehensive Income and Expenditure Statement.
-A 10% movement in the current value of the Council's operational land and buildings would equate to £144.6m .
-Given the unknown future impact that COVID-19 might have on the UK real estate market, the valuation figures on the Council's property portfolio as at 31 March 2020 will be kept under frequent review.
-Fair value valuations When the fair values of financial and non-financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques based on observable data.
-Significant changes in any of the valuation inputs would result in a significantly lower or higher fair value measurement for the financial assets and liabilities.
-The Council employs experts to identify the most appropriate valuation techniques to determine fair value.
+Uncertainties Effect if actual results differ from assumptions Comments on uncertainty Consequently, less certainty - and a higher degree of caution - should be attached to valuations and advice in relation to the following classes of property asset than would normally be the case: Land and buildings - £1.398bn Surplus assets - £52.338m Assets held for sale - £2.413m Investment property - £39.181m Given the unknown future impact that COVID-19 might have on the UK real estate market, the valuation figures as at 31 March 2020 will be kept under frequent review.
+When the fair values of financial and non- Significant changes in any of The Council employs Fair value valuations financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques based on observable data. the valuation inputs would result in a significantly lower or higher fair value measurement for the financial assets and liabilities. experts to identify the most appropriate valuation techniques to determine fair value.
 Information about the techniques used to determine the fair value is disclosed in notes 15.3, 19.3 and 19.5.
 Pensions liability Estimation of the net pension liability to pay pensions depends on several complex judgements.
 A firm of actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+The outbreak of the Novel Coronavirus (COVID-19) has impacted global financial markets.
+As a consequence, the Pension Fund was unable to attach as much weight to previous market evidence to inform opinions of value of property, equity and other investments as at 31 March 2020.
+Indeed, the current response to COVID-19 means that the Pension Fund is faced with an unprecedented set of circumstances on which to base a judgement.
+The Fund's valuation(s) are therefore reported on the basis of 'material valuation uncertainty'.
 The net pension liability in the accounts amounts to £888.101m at 31st March 2020.
-The effect on the net pensions' liability as a result of changes in individual assumptions is detailed within note 32.4 which commences on page 113.
+The effect on the net pensions' liability as a result of changes in individual assumptions is detailed within note 32.4 which commences on page 111.
 The pensions liability reduced by £103.776m in 2019/20 because of changes in demographic, financial and other assumptions.
 Adjustments are likely to arise in future years, due to the complex nature of the judgements made to estimate the liability.